big-jared/kmpdf/README.md

 ### Android
 - Uses `android.graphics.pdf.PdfDocument` for PDF generation
-- Uses native Android graphics APIs for QR code rendering
+- 🚧 Composable rendering coming soon
 - PDFs are saved to the app's cache directory
 - Minimum SDK: 26 (Android 8.0)

 ### iOS
 - Uses `UIGraphics` PDF context for PDF generation
-- Simple QR code rendering for iOS compatibility
+- 🚧 Composable rendering coming soon
 - PDFs are saved to the documents directory
 - Minimum iOS: 13.0

 ### Desktop (JVM)
 - 🚧 Coming soon
-- Will use Java PDF libraries (e.g., Apache PDFBox or similar)
+- Will use Apache PDFBox or similar library

 ### WASM
 - 🚧 Coming soon
 - Will use browser APIs for PDF generation

-## Future Enhancements

-This library is designed with extensibility in mind.
-Future versions will support:

-- **Composable-to-PDF**: Render any `@Composable` function directly to PDF
-- **Custom Styling**: More granular control over fonts, colors, and layout
-- **Multi-page PDFs**: Support for documents with multiple pages
-- **Templates**: Pre-built templates for common use cases
-- **Advanced QR Codes**: Enhanced QR code generation with logos and custom styling
-- **Desktop & WASM Support**: Full implementation for all platforms

 ## Contributing